Find over 1863 specialty cheeses from 74 countries in the world's greatest cheese resource

 • Calcium content: 157 mg/100g

-• Texture: firm, grainy and open
+• Texture: firm and grainy

 • Colour: pale yellow

-• Flavour: buttery, spicy, sweet
+• Flavour: buttery, sweet

 • Aroma: pleasant